-Serial Peripheral Interconnect (SPI) is a point-to-point or multi-drop master-slave interface based on shift registers.
-The SPI connection with multiple slave devices is depicted in figure 7.3.
+SPI (Serial Peripheral Interface) is a point-to-point or multi-drop master-slave interface based on shift registers.
+The SPI connection with multiple slave devices is depicted in figure 7.2.
 It uses at least 4 wires: Serial Clock (SCK), Master Out, Slave In (MOSI), Master In, Slave Out (MISO) and Slave Select (SS).
 SS is often marked Chip Select Bar (CSB) or Negated Slave Select (NSS) to indicate it's active low.
 Slave devices are addressed using their SS input while the data connections are shared.
 A slave that's not addressed releases the MISO line to a high impedance state so it doesn't interfere in ongoing communication.

 Transmission and reception on the SPI bus happen simultaneously.
 A bus master asserts the SS pin of a slave it wishes to address and then sends data on the MOSI line while receiving a response on MISO.
-The slave normally responds with 0x00 or a status byte as the first byte of the response, before it can process the received command.
-A timing diagram is shown in figure 7.2.
+It's customary that the slave responds with zeros or a status byte as the first byte of the response.